Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Fall Colors at Bucharest Romania Parks

-We think the best time to go to Romania is in the autumn.
+We think the best time to go to Romania is in the early autumn.
 There are fewer crowds and prices for hotels start to dip.
-Temperatures are cooler, which we like best for hiking and sightseeing.
-However, by the end of fall it can already be quite chilly and even snowy.
+Temperatures are cooler, which we like for hiking and walking tours.
+However, by the end of fall it can already feel like winter.

 Winter in Romania